hoehermann/purple-presage/README.md

 ### Present

 * Can link against a master device via QR-Code.
-* Can receive a simple text message from a contact.
+* Can receive a simple text message from a contact or a group.
 * Can reply with a simple text message.
 * Can add contacts to buddy list manually